evidence-dev/evidence/sites/docs/docs/deployment/vercel.md

 1. Open the deployment panel, and select 'Vercel', then follow the provided instructions

 ## Optional: Set a site-wide password for your project (Requires Paid Plan)
-Follow the directions provided by Netlify to set up a password for your site: https://vercel.com/blog/protecting-deployments
+Follow the directions provided by Vercel to set up a password for your site: https://vercel.com/blog/protecting-deployments

-## Optional: Schedule updates using Github Actions
+## Optional: Schedule updates using Deploy Hooks
-If you want your site to update on a specific schedule, you can use GitHub Actions.
-You provide a schedule in your GitHub repo (details below) and GitHub will send a request to Netlify to trigger a rebuild of your site on that schedule (using a specific URL provided by Netlify; AKA a build hook).
+If you want your site to update on a specific schedule, you can use GitHub Actions (or another similar service) to schedule regular calls to a [Vercel deploy hook](https://vercel.com/docs/concepts/git/deploy-hooks).

 1. Create a [Vercel deploy hook](https://vercel.com/docs/concepts/git/deploy-hooks).
 This will give you a URL that GitHub will use to trigger builds